How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install ./zoom_amd64.deb

 Snap delivers automatic background updates without user intervention, making it ideal for hands-off management.
-Snap is pre-installed on most Ubuntu systems; however, if it is missing, install it with:
+Ubuntu includes Snap by default on standard desktop and server installations.

-Additionally, the Snap is a community repack (publisher: ogra) rather than an official Zoom build.
-If you prefer vendor-provided packages, choose the .deb or Flatpak methods instead.
+The Snap version is a community repack maintained by Oliver Grawert, not an official Zoom build.
+It may lag behind official releases.
+If you prefer vendor-provided packages, use the .deb method instead.

 sudo apt install snapd